Zorg Zonder Grenzen

 Process his grief and find emotional support to cope with loneliness.

-Rebuild his life and regain financial and personal stability.
+Rebuild his life and regain stability.

 Connect with a therapist who speak his language and understands his cultural background and values.